National Bestseller A bank of clouds was assembling on the not-so-distant horizon but

 journalist-mountaineer Jon Krakauer standing on the summit of Mt.
 Everest saw nothing that

-lives and left countless more--including Krakauer's--in guilt-ridden disarray would also
+five lives and left countless more--including Krakauer's--in guilt-ridden disarray would also

 provide the impetus for Into Thin Air Krakauer's epic account of the May 1996 disaster.
 By